domonkoss/ceudsd/seminar/3-sql/README.md

 ```

 ## Exercise 4
-List the spoken languages for countries and the usage of the language within countries in percentage

-## Exercise 5
 Left join countries with economies.
 List country_name, region, gdp_percapita for the first 5 records of year 2010.